Clash of Clans Guide: What Happens If You Remove the Old Barbarian Statue?

 Over the past five years, the MMO strategy game Clash of Clans has grown more popular with every year.
 Over multiple updates, the game has continued to grow and gain more and more users.
 And as time has worn on, CoC has begun to add more and more mysteries to the game.
 One of those is the Old Barbarian statue.

 The Builder Base in Clash of Clans contains a large stone object shaped like the head of the barbarian characters in the game.
 It is not unusual for villages in Clash of Clans to contain buildings or objects that are meant to be obstacles for the player.
 These can usually be cleared by spending a small amount of gold or elixir, and they reward the player an average of two gems for the effort.
 Because gems are the IRL currency of the game, this allows players to very slowly gain access to paid content for free.

-Unlike most other obstacles, the Old Barbarian Statue requires a significant amount of builder gold to remove.
+Unlike most other obstacles, the Old Barbarian Statue requires a significant amount of builder gold to remove: 200,000 to be exact.
 This has caused many players to wonder if something special happens as a result of removing the statue.